To contact any member of the Nine PBS executive team, please call (314) 512-9000 (9:00 a.m. - 5:00 p.m., Monday-Friday) or email email@example.com.

 Amy Shaw, President and CEO

-Amy Shaw became the President and CEO of Nine PBS in February 2020.
-She is the first woman to lead Nine in its 65 year history.
+Amy Shaw became the President and CEO of the Nine PBS in February 2020.
+She is the first woman to lead Nine in its 69-year history.
 Shaw is recognized as a national leader and innovator in community engagement and public media.
-She leads a talented team in groundbreaking work that leverages on-air, online and community engagement for measurable impact around important and complex issues facing communities.
+She leads a talented team in groundbreaking work that leverages on-air, online and community engagement for measurable impact around important and complex issues in the St. Louis region.

-Shaw has led numerous national content initiatives that have created durable change in local communities, including Facing the Mortgage Crisis, public media’s response to the national financial crisis and the local/national American Graduate initiative to rally communities to improve outcomes for youth.
-Shaw also oversaw the creation of a Community Engagement Guidebook designed to help public media organizations deepen their commitment as relevant and essential community institutions.
+Shaw led numerous national content initiatives that created durable change in local communities, including national/local Facing the Mortgage Crisis, public media’s response to the national financial crisis and the American Graduate initiative to rally communities to improve outcomes for youth.
+Shaw created the Nine PBS Media Model for Engagement designed to guide the work of public media organizations in deepening their commitment as essential community institutions.
+Shaw is deeply committed to the power of public media as a means for strengthening communities.

 Angela Carr, Vice President and Chief Impact Officer